masukomi/UUID-V4/README.md

 WHY
 ---

-Unfortunately [LibUUID](https://github.com/CurtTilmes/perl6-libuuid) requires the `uuid` dynamic library which didn't exist on my mac.
+Unfortunately [LibUUID](https://github.com/CurtTilmes/perl6-libuuid) requires the `uuid` dynamic library which wasn't found on my mac, and thus I can't rely on it to "just work" on other people's macs when it's a dependency.
 This library uses [Crypt::Random](https://github.com/skinkade/crypt-random) which doesn't suffer from that problem and should work on all Unix / Linux systems and Windows.

 ### sub uuid-v4